-Gases are less stable, so there is a greater risk of potential harm.
+Gases are less stable than liquids or solids, so there is a greater risk of potential harm

 Hazardous chemical substances come in many forms, including solid, liquid, and gas.
 Businesses may need to store these substances in various states, whether they are using them in the course of operations or they are created as a byproduct and stored until they can be properly disposed.